 Nor is Mergeall the only victim: all file explorer apps tested are impacted by this regression too.
 They appear to also be on the order of 10x slower when scanning folders to compute sizes on Samsung's Android 11.
 Their API choices are naturally unknown (they may or may not use POSIX calls), and their slowdowns haven't been formally quantified (i.e., app sloth exceeds tester patience).
 The slowdown is so obviously bad, though, that a Properties scan virtually hangs; this surely must have been noticed before this release pushed its way onto so many customers' phones.

-But it gets weirder.
-Per later testing (well, really fortuitous accident), it turns out that Android 11 runs the test script dramatically faster—sometimes finishing in just 10 seconds—if any other app is interacted with while the app running the script continues in the background.
+And it gets weirder.
+Per later testing (really, fortuitous accident), it turns out that Android 11 runs the test script dramatically faster—sometimes finishing in just 10 seconds—if any other app is interacted with while the app running the script continues in the background.
 This happens in both Termux and Pydroid 3, and a simple scroll in Settings suffices to speed the running script tenfold.
 A similar speed boost is seen in Mergeall's Pydroid 3 GUI if it's swiped aside to use other apps while it's running.

 And even weirder.
 On further inspection, it also turns out that a same or similar speedup occurs in the Termux and Pydroid 3 apps' terminals, as well as tkinter GUIs run in Pydroid 3, if you simply keep tapping an app's screen while it's busy with a long-running task—like the test script or a full Mergeall run.
 Presumably, the screen activity forces task-scheduling logic to count the app as still active and avoids lowering the app's priority.
 Yes, really:

 Before you ask: yes, the battery was amply charged when all these observations were made (low-battery mode wasn't in play).
 And yes, there's proof: here's a Termux screen capture showing a 10X boost; its first two runs were not tapped, but the second two were.
-Untapped performance sometimes varies, but tapped runs are always much faster, and this phenomenon is system wide per the last bullet above.
+Untapped performance sometimes varies, but tapped runs are always much faster, and this phenomenon is system-wide per the last bullet above.

 Unfortunately, the Mergeall team has no tools to pursue this further.
 Performance analysis is murky at best on Android (especially now that per-app CPU usage seems off-limits to mere mortals), so this will have to await more-privileged parties' attention.
 Please watch the Android Issue Tracker bug report for updates.
 Technically speaking, neurotic tapping may be a kind of a work-around for this issue, but a fix in Android 11 (or Samsung's flavor of it) seems a much more rational resolution.

-To recap: it appears that there are two major performance regressions in Android 11 that impact Mergeall—both a specific POSIX-file handicap, and a broader screen-activity throttling—and no sane user or program work-around is known for either.
+To recap: it appears that there are two major performance regressions in Android 11 that impact Mergeall—both a specific file-processing handicap, and a perhaps broader screen-activity throttling—and no reasonable user or program work-around is known for either.
 It's unclear where causes lie, but the issues have been reported to both Samsung and Android, and may also be fixed soon: Samsung has already promised a fix for some known Android 11 speed issues later in January, though it's unknown if the fix will address the performance issues covered here.

-If the slowdowns are instead intentional consequences of Android 11's new mandates, they will severely cripple (if not fully preclude) a host of POSIX-based and other software on Android 11, including all programs coded in Python that access files or perform non-trivial tasks normally, whether they are run as source-code or apps.
+If the slowdowns are instead intentional consequences of Android 11's new mandates, they will severely paralyze (if not fully preclude) a host of POSIX-based and other software on Android 11, including all programs coded in Python that access files or perform non-trivial tasks normally, whether they are run as source-code or apps.
 In this scenario, program performance may have been deliberately sacrificed for the sake of Android 11's scoped-storage agenda.
 Regrettably, Android itself already seems to have suggested as much.

 .nomediato its internal storage, and letting it run overnight; and it's still chronic after three weeks of heavy 11 usage.